crytic/building-secure-contracts/program-analysis/echidna/property-creation.md

 }
 ```

 The resulting property checks that calls to deposit/withdraw shares will never revert and once they executed, the number of obtained tokens will not change.
-Keep in mind that this property should consider fees or tolerated loss of precision.
+Keep in mind that this property should consider fees and any tolerated loss of precision (e.g. when the computation requires a division).

 ## Final considerations